 For a truly unique experience, Mana offers a sustainable and exclusive dining experience.
 Head Chef Simon Martin worked under the tutelage of the world-famous Gordon Ramsey before leaving to set up his own restaurant.

-Diners are able to watch chefs prepare their meal in the ??300,000 open kitchen before they seamlessly turn into servers, delivering your meal from pan to plate in a mere matter of seconds.
+Diners are able to watch chefs prepare their meals in the £300,000 open kitchen before they seamlessly turn into servers, delivering your meal from pan to plate in a mere matter of seconds.

 Have you eaten in these or other restaurants in Manchester, UK?
 Which were your favorites?